Course Title: Molecular Genetics and Diagnostics

 Overview of Learning Activities

 The lectures in this course will provide students with comprehensive coverage of fundamental principles of the various topic areas.
-The practical program is designed to acquaint you with a number of technologies in the laboratory.
-The interactive tutorial workshops are designed to assist your understanding of how to use bioinformatics and molecular diagnostic/research tools.
-They also provide formative feedback to students in an engaging way to promote active learning of course material.
+The practical program is designed to acquaint you with a number of technologies in the laboratory and in the use of bioinformatics software and genomic databases.
+The interactive tutorial workshops are designed to assist students in gaining a better understanding of how to use bioinformatics and molecular diagnostic/research tools, and provide formative feedback to students in an engaging way to promote active learning of course material.
 In this course, you are required to access independent learning materials on the RMIT Learning Management System.

 Over the semester, students will participate and engage in lecture sessions, practical classes and interactive tutorial workshops.
 Independent study will be required during the semester.